$AdS_{5}$ black hole at N=2 supergravity: . Conclusions

-First of all we reviewed the $\mathcal{N}=2$ $AdS_{5}$ supergravity which includes a none-extremal black hole with three equal charges.
-We know that the $\mathcal{N}=2$ $AdS_{5}$ supergravity solution is dual to the $\mathcal{N}=4$ SYM with finite chemical potential.
-We used this duality and calculated the specific heat and found that the unstable/stable phase transition happen at ${\tilde{T}}^{2}\simeq2.4$.
-Comparing this result with the case of the zero charge [38] tell us that the effect of black hole charge is increasing the phase transition temperature.
-Then we obtained wave functions and the effective potential and found dependence of the coefficients and the effective potential on the black hole charge.
-Then we discussed about the imaginary part of the retarded Green's function numerically and found that by increasing the black hole charge the life time of glueball quasiparticle states increases.\\ The effect of the perturbed dilaton field background on the wave function and the effective potential studied in the section 5, we found that the odd coefficients of the wave function raised.
-We obtained the effective potential for the case of zero-temperature and zero dilaton field, also we obtained the case of the low-temperature and shown that the constant and oscillator like terms modified by square and linear form of the perturbation parameter respectively.
-In that case it is interesting to consider perturbed geometric function [40, 41].\\ Finally we considered the higher derivative correction which have no any contribution in the first and second even coefficients, so the first effect of the higher derivative terms is in the $a_{6}$.
-The effective potential modified by the two terms proportional to $z^{8}f(z)$ and $z^{6}f(z)$.
-For the future work it is interesting to consider $AdS_{5}$ black hole with three different charges.
+First of all we reviewed $\mathcal{N}=2$ $AdS_{5}$ supergravity which includes a non-extremal black hole with three equal charges.
+We know that $\mathcal{N}=2$ $AdS_{5}$ supergravity solution is dual of $\mathcal{N}=4$ SYM with finite chemical potential.
+We used this duality and calculated the specific heat and found that the black hole phase transition happens at ${\tilde{T}}^{2}\simeq2.4$.
+Comparison of this result with case of the zero charge [34] tells us that effect of black hole charge increases phase transition temperature.
+Then, we obtained wave functions and effective potential, and found dependence of coefficients and effective potential on black hole charge.
+Then we discussed about imaginary part of retarded Green's function numerically and found that black hole phase transition temperature is $T=0.1$.\\ The effect of perturbed dilaton field background on wave function and the effective potential is studied in section 5, we found that odd coefficients of wave function has been raised.
+We obtained the effective potential for the cases of zero-temperature and zero dilaton field, also obtained case of low-temperature and have shown that the constant and oscillator like terms were modified by square and linear form of perturbation parameter respectively.
+In that case it is interesting to consider perturbed geometric function [36, 37].
+Finally we considered the higher derivative corrections which have no contribution to the first and second even coefficients, so the first effect of higher derivative terms is $a_{6}$.
+The effective potential is modified by two terms proportional to $z^{8}f(z)$ and $z^{6}f(z)$.
+In all cases we observed that there are no potential wells at finite temperature.
 We conclude that the dilaton perturbation increases the effective potential, but higher derivative correction decreases the effective potential for $z<z_{h}$.